sitraka-/Sound-Systems/README.md

 3. A 5 minute performance of the ritual/event at Iklectik.
 4. A well considered photograph of the sound making items, objects, or artefacts.

+>(...)
+Man is an animal suspended in webs of significance he himself has spun.

+Geertz, C. (1973). _The Interpretation Of Cultures_.
+Basic Books. (https://is.muni.cz/el/1423/jaro2018/SOC757/um/clifford-geertz-the-interpretation-of-cultures.pdf)

 ---

 > # ANNEX